MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MM: Could you not be too close to it to make a good objective judgment of what was good though?
 It’s interesting what you said there, Kerry, because I wasn’t in Gentle Giant for very long, but I can remember you rattling away on the piano the themes and tunes of Three Friends.
 I could see that and an album had to be made.
 We were going to go and tour it so there was a deadlines.

-But I talked with [John Weathers&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/John_Weathers) down in Wales sometime later and you’ve made so much music and I can’t remember exactly what he said, but he was hugely complimentary of all your talents, Kerry.
+But I talked with [John Weathers&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/John_Weathers) down in Wales sometime later and you’ve made so much music and I can’t remember exactly what he said, but he was hugely complimentary of all your talents, Kerry.
 He said something to the effect of, <span class="important">“It was all good and Kerry just wanted it to be even better, so it had to be sort of taken away from him so it could be played.”</span> Why should you have kept making it better and better and better and produced as much?
 In the group environment, the agenda is, perhaps, a positive thing for finishing work maybe.
 I don’t know.

 KM: Yeah.